tugrul512bit/LruClockCache/README.md

 	AsyncCache<int,int> cache(128,128,1024,[&](int key){ return data[key]; },[&](int key, int value){ data[key]=value; });

 	int val;

-	int slot = cache.setAsync(5,100); // immediately returns, cache runs asynchronously to serve in a dedicated thread cache.getAsync(5,&val,slot);	// immediately returns
+	// immediately returns, cache runs asynchronously to serve in a dedicated thread int slot = cache.setAsync(5,100);

+	// immediately returns, any slot id can be used but a thread should use its own unique slot id on all operations for maximum performance cache.getAsync(5,&val,slot);

 	std::cout<<data[5]<<" "<<val<<std::endl;

-	cache.barrier(slot); // waits for completion of operations issued into slot std::cout<<data[5]<<" "<<val<<std::endl;
+	// waits for completion of operations issued into slot cache.barrier(slot);

+	std::cout<<data[5]<<" "<<val<<std::endl;

-	cache.flush(); // writes all dirty data to backing-store and waits for completion std::cout<<data[5]<<" "<<val<<std::endl;
+	// writes all dirty data to backing-store and waits for completion cache.flush();

+	std::cout<<data[5]<<" "<<val<<std::endl;
 	return 0;
 }